Skip to content

 Xylazine, also known as "tranq," is a powerful animal tranquilizer.
-Although it is not intended for human use, xylazine is a common contaminant of illicit drugs in the United States.
-It may enhance the clinical effects of some drugs, worsening toxic effects.
-Xylazine use causes sleepiness and a slow respiratory rate, and may also result in development of necrotic skin wounds (skin wounds with dead tissue).
+Although it is not intended for human use, xylazine is a common contaminant of illicit drugs in the US.
+It can worsen toxic effects of some drugs.
+Xylazine use causes sleepiness and a slow respiratory rate and might result in development of necrotic skin wounds (skin wounds with dead tissue).

 What is xylazine ("tranq")?

-Xylazine, also known as "tranq," is an animal tranquilizer used to induce sedation, pain relief, and muscle relaxation in dogs, cats, horses, and other veterinary species.
+Xylazine, also known as "tranq", is an animal tranquilizer used to provide sedation, pain relief, and muscle relaxation in dogs, cats, horses, and other animals.
 Xylazine was initially studied in humans as a potential blood pressure-lowering drug, but its use in humans was abandoned after the drug was found to cause excessive sleepiness.
-Currently, xylazine is not approved by the United States Food and Drug Administration (FDA) for human use.
-Xylazine was initially discovered as an illicit drug contaminant in the United States in the early 2000’s.
-Since then, the United States Drug Enforcement Agency (DEA) has found xylazine in illicit drugs, including cocaine, heroin, and fentanyl, throughout the United States.
+Currently, xylazine is not approved for human use by the US Food and Drug Administration.
+Xylazine was initially discovered as an illicit drug contaminant in the US in the early 2000s.
+Since then, the US Drug Enforcement Agency has found xylazine in illicit drugs, including cocaine, heroin, and fentanyl, throughout the country.

 How is xylazine used?